The image component, whose option icon is shown in figure 1, creates an image.

 When you first add an image option it shows as a black space, as you have not yet chosen an image.

+Clicking this button will let you set the text equivalent for the image.
 The text equivalent, often referred to as alt text, is intended to be a text equivalent of the image to be read by people who cannot see the image.
 The text equivalent is also used by search engines to determine the nature of the image.
 It is important to remember that although the text equivalent is read by search engines, it is intended for human consumption.